PATRIC3/p3_docs/docroot/news/2018/20181207-patric-november-2018-release.rst

 The **RNA-Seq Analysis Service** now supports direct import of sequence data from SRA, alleviating the need to first download the data from SRA and then upload into the service.
 The `RNA-Seq Analysis Service <https://patricbrc.org/app/Rnaseq>`_ is available from the Services top menu.

+The **Tn-Seq Analysis Service** has been updated to use a new version of the TRANSIT software.
+The `Tn-Seq Service <https://patricbrc.org/app/Tnseq>`_ is available from the Services top menu.

 PATRIC now has bacteriophage genome data and related functionalty.
 Included are 4,722 phage genomes from GenBank, annotated using PATRIC’s phage-specific annotation service.
 Phage protein families have been constructed to support comparative analysis.
 The `Similar Genome Finder Service
 <https://patricbrc.org/app/GenomeDistance>`_ can be used to identify similar genomes and phage genes and proteins cam be searched using the new phage-specific `BLAST